 Nationally, public-sector R estimates remained relatively stable below 1 until early November, when R estimates based on cases and admissions began to increase.
-R estimates based on cases continued to increase through late-November, reaching a value above 2 near the end of the month, then decreased from early December, with a value above 1 at the end of the estimation period (Figure 2 and Table 1).
-R estimates based on admissions also increased during November and decreased from the second week of December, with a value above 1 at the end of the estimation period.
+R estimates based on cases continued to increase through late-November, reaching a value above 2 at the end of the estimation period (Figure 2 and Table 1).
+R estimates based on admissions also increased during November, reaching a value above 1 at the end of the estimation period.

 Figure 2.
-Upper panel: Estimated daily reproduction number (R), with 95% confidence intervals, South Africa (last date included in the estimation: 17 December 2021).
+Upper panel: Estimated daily reproduction number (R), with 95% confidence intervals, South Africa (last date included in the estimation: 2 December 2021).
 Lower panel: estimated number of laboratory-confirmed COVID-19 cases, hospital admissions, and hospital-associated deaths by onset date with missing data imputed.
 The medians and 95% ranges for the imputed datasets are shown.
 Daily numbers of laboratory-confirmed COVID-19 cases in the bottom panel are shown on the right-hand y axis.

-Trends at the province level were similar, with public-sector R increasing during November (Figures 3-11), then decreasing from late November or early December through the end of the estimation period.
-R based on cases was above one in all provinces at the end of the estimation period, except in Gauteng, where R was close to 1.
-R estimates based on admissions were above one in all provinces at the end of the estimation period (Table 1).
+Trends at the province level were similar, with public-sector R increasing during November (Figures 3-11).
+R based on cases was above one in all provinces at the end of the estimation period, and above two in eight out of nine provinces.
+R estimates based on admissions were close to or above one in all provinces at the end of the estimation period (Table 1).